lpipes/AncestralClust/README.md

 ancestralclust [OPTIONS]

-	-h, --help			usage: -i file.fasta
-	-i, --infile [REQUIRED]		fasta to cluster
+	-h, --help				usage: -i [Input FASTA] -r [Integer <= Number of Sequences] -k [Integer > 1] -i, --infile [REQUIRED]			fasta to cluster
-	-t, --infile_taxonomy		taxonomy of fasta to cluster [sorted in same order as fasta] -n, --number_of_clusters	number of initial clusters [default: 10] -k, --number_of_sequences	number of sequences in initial cluster [default: 100] -d, --directory			directory to print clusters [directory must exist] -c, --threads			number of threads
+	-t, --infile_taxonomy [OPTIONAL]	taxonomy of fasta [Sorted in same order as FASTA, not used in clustering] -k, --number_of_clusters [REQUIRED]	number of initial clusters [default: 10] -r, --number_of_sequences [REQUIRED]	number of sequences in initial cluster [default: 100] -d, --directory				directory to print clusters [DIRECTORY MUST EXIST PRIOR TO RUNNING] -c, --threads				number of threads [default: 1]
 	-o, --output_file			output file
 	-f, --fasta_format			output fasta files for each cluster -u, --use_nw				use Needleman-Wunsch [default is WFA] -l, --number_of_lines_to_read		number of lines to read in from file -p, --number_of_descendants		number of descendants to require to cut branch [default: 10]

 AncestralClust uses <a href="https://github.com/TimoLassmann/kalign">kalign3</a> to construct multiple sequence alignments, <a href="https://github.com/smarco/WFA">wavefront alignment algorithm</a> for pairwise alignments, and <a href="https://github.com/noporpoise/seq-align">needleman-wunsch alignment</a> for pairwise alignments if chosen by the user, and <a href="https://github.com/DavidLeeds/hashmap">David Leeds' hashmap</a> for taxonomy files if user chooses.